dotnet/csharplang/proposals/list-patterns.md

 #### Subsumption checking

-Subsumption checking works just like recursive patterns with `ITuple` - corresponding subpatterns are matched by position plus an additional node for testing length.
+Subsumption checking works just like positional patterns with `ITuple` - corresponding subpatterns are matched by position plus an additional node for testing length.

 #### Lowering